Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlify-drop-the-easiest-deployment-ever.md

 ## Preparing the website upload

-Before we can deploy anything, we need to make sure our upload file is ready.
+Before deploying anything, we need to make sure our upload file is ready.

 If you are using the demo project ([HTML Starter](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/)), we'll be using the `src` directory as the contents we'll upload.